Fair Enough? A map of the current limitations of the requirements to have fair algorithms: What do we mean by unfair discrimination?

 \subsection{What characteristics represent a source of objective justification for discrimination?}

-Ambiguity~\ref{a:direct_and_indirect_discrimination} is largely intertwined with the discussion on how to deal with indirect discrimination, once we agree that also indirect discrimination may be unacceptable in some cases.
+Open Point~\ref{a:direct_and_indirect_discrimination} is largely intertwined with the discussion on how to deal with indirect discrimination, once we agree that also indirect discrimination may be unacceptable in some cases.

 The focus of the debate is sometimes presented as the identification of `business necessities'.
-With this term, one loosely refers to the possible presence of characteristics that are fundamentally ``relevant'' to the target estimation, therefore their use to perform ADM is justifiable even when such characteristics bear some dependence on sensitive dimensions.
+With this term, one loosely refers to the possible presence of characteristics that are fundamentally relevant to the target estimation, therefore their use to perform ADM is justifiable even when such characteristics bear some dependence on sensitive dimensions.
 Quoting~\citet{barocas2016big} \begin{quoting} This defense [of the presence of a `business necessity'] is, in a very real sense, the crux of disparate impact analysis. \end{quoting} The problem is how to decide when a variable is eligible to represent a business necessity.

 Incidentally, notice that also direct discrimination may be at times bypassed by business necessities: \citet{romei_ruggieri_2014} suggests the example of the necessity to take explicitly into account gender when advertising for an actor to play, e.g., a male role.
+This is also explicitly considered in the \citetalias{EqualityAct}, where direct discrimination is always considered unlawful with the exception of direct discrimination with respect to age, that is instead permitted provided that objective justification is given \citep[Part 2, Chapter 2, Section 13]{EqualityAct}.

 Legislative frameworks make explicit reference to this possibility.
 For instance the \citetalias{Directive200654} on non-discrimination of men and women in matters of employment and occupation, has provisions of objective justification already in the very definition of indirect discrimination (art~2,1(b)) \begin{quoting} ‘indirect discrimination’: where an apparently neutral provision, criterion or practice would put persons of one sex at a particular disadvantage compared with persons of the other sex, unless that provision, criterion or practice is objectively justified by a legitimate aim, and the means of achieving that aim are appropriate and necessary \end{quoting} The key ingredients to have an objective justification for indirect discrimination are here identified to be a ``legitimate aim'', and ``appropriate and necessary means'' to achieve it.